ribbons/AutoTabSetup/README.md

 Auto Tab Setup
 ==============

+**As I have moved away from Windows as my main OS and Programmer's Notepad appears to be more-or-less dead, I am no-longer maintaining Auto Tab Setup.**

 Auto Tab Setup is a [Programmer's Notepad](http://www.pnotepad.org/) add-on which automatically configures the indent style and size to match the currently loaded text file.

 Install